abtin/notes/2022/June.md

 - Next challenge: Widening the buffer between emotion and decision.
 Bringing the blood from limbic system to the frontal lobe.
 - Question: If the outcome of a life decision - that we consider as biggest mistake - is great, can that decision still be considered as a mistake?

+### June 20, 2022

+#### Thoughts

+- So many times it happens too fast
+  You change your passion for glory
+  Don't lose your grip on the dreams of the past
+  You must fight just to keep them alive